 Paul in his second letter to the church in Corinth very helpfully maps out the role of the Christian in the work of salvation:

 “Therefore, since through God’s mercy we have this ministry, we do not lose heart” (2 Corinthians 4 v 1).

 Paul speaks specifically about the role of himself and his companions.
 He uses the refrain ‘we’ throughout, modelling to all believers what he knew his role to be when pointing people to Jesus.

 Firstly, Paul says that he didn’t lose heart and didn’t hide.
 He of all people had every reason to hide and loose heart because of the trials and persecution he faced but he indicates that knowing where the good news came from prevented him from doing this.
 It is because and through God’s mercy that we have this good news to share.

 The good news is not your news!
 You haven’t made it up or stumbled across it.
 No, you have been given this good news through the wonderful mercy of God so you don’t have to lose heart or hide!

 “Rather, we have renounced secret and shameful ways; we do not use deception, nor do we distort the word of God.
 On the contrary, by setting forth the truth plainly we commend ourselves to everyone’s conscience in the sight of God” (v 2).

 The secret and shameful ways that others were using in Corinth to sell the gospel and plead with people Paul has nothing to do with.
 He sets forth the truth plainly!
 Isn’t that wonderfully liberating?
-There isn’t a complex model or technique I need to master before I get promoted to the top level.
+There isn’t a complex model or technique I need to master.
 Setting forth the truth plainly is the method, the technique, and there’s no order of merit or preliminary round I have to get through before I do this.
 Paul later explains his tactic because:

 “for what we preach is not ourselves, but Jesus Christ as Lord, and ourselves as your servants for Jesus’ sake”